ierror/django-js-reverse/README.md

 ## Overview

-Django JS Reverse is a small django app that makes url handling of [named urls](https://docs.djangoproject.com/en/dev/topics/http/urls/#naming-url-patterns) in javascript easy and none annoying.
+Django JS Reverse is a small django app that makes url handling of [named urls](https://docs.djangoproject.com/en/dev/topics/http/urls/#naming-url-patterns) in javascript easy and non-annoying..

 For example you can retrieve a named url: